jango-fx/Particle-Artnet/README.md

 # Artnet

-An Art-Net library for Particle Photon.
+An Art-Net library for Particle devices.
+Tested on Particle Photon and Redbear Duo.
 May also work for other Particle-based devices.